awie3di/docs/articles/quickstart/native/android/04-user-profile.md

     });
 ```

-Use the `UsersAPIClient` client and the user's ID to get the full user profile.
+Use the `UsersAPIClient` client and the user's ID to get the full User profile.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java